How I Work

 I’m an EMDRIA Certified Therapist, which means I’ve completed training and supervised practice well beyond the basic certification.
 This distinction matters because EMDR is a nuanced protocol and the skill of the therapist significantly affects the outcome.

-EMDR isn’t just for trauma.
-I use it to process the experiences underlying anxiety, negative self-beliefs, phobias, grief, and performance blocks.
+I also use EMDR to process the experiences underlying anxiety, negative self-beliefs, phobias, grief, and performance blocks.
 If there’s a past experience fueling a present-day problem, EMDR can probably help.

 IFS (Internal Family Systems)